 Some missed opportunities could potentially be addressed by repeat screening later in pregnancy, after initial screening during the first prenatal visit.
 Evidence of congenital syphilis after treatment could possibly arise from reinfections or treatment failure.
 Similarly, evidence of late seroconversion in pregnancy could possibly be identified by repeat screening.
 Small studies of reinfections during the same pregnancy point to the potential value of repeat screening.
-In one study of all cases of syphilis reported among pregnant persons in Florida in 2018, 19 (7.3%) of 261 pregnant persons were reinfected during the same pregnancy.
-Timely repeat screening (to allow treatment commencement at or more than 30 days before delivery and completion of the regimen as needed for the stage of the disease) could have prevented 6 of 19 infants from contracting congenital syphilis.
-In another small qualitative study, 6 of 23 pregnant persons were infected by partners (2 of 6) after screening.
-Importantly, repeat screening for behavioral risks alone may be of limited value: 51 percent of syphilis-infected pregnant persons cited no risk factors at all.
-More information on the rate of reinfections during pregnancy could offer relevant contextual information in an updated recommendation statement.
+In one study of all cases of syphilis reported among pregnant women in Florida in 2018, 19 (7.3%) of 261 pregnant women were reinfected during the same pregnancy.29 Timely repeat screening (to allow treatment commencement at or more than 30 days before delivery and completion of the regimen as needed for the stage of the disease) could have prevented 6 of 19 infants from contracting congenital syphilis.29 In another small qualitative study, 6 of 23 pregnant women were infected (4 of 6) or reinfected by partners (2 of 6) after screening.28 Importantly, repeat screening for behavioral risks alone may be of limited value: 51 percent of syphilis-infected pregnant adolescents and adults cited no risk factors at all.18 More information on the rate of reinfections during pregnancy could offer relevant contextual information in an updated recommendation statement.